HomeDing/homeding.github.io/home.md

 There a some [examples](examples.md) included with the library that just need to be uploaded to start acting in your device.

-More examples are available as recipies that show how to configure the elements.
-All recipies can all be used with the [standard](examples/standard) sketch.
+More examples are available as recipes that show how to configure the elements.
+All recipes can all be used with the [standard](examples/standard) sketch.

 The general procedures to setup the development environment can be found in the [setup instructions](examples/setup).